Oolong Tea Production

 Withering and Fermentation

-The plucked leaves are withered in the sun to activate enzymes.
-As water evaporates, the leaves become more pliable.
-Oolong tea is unique in that it undergoes simultaneous withering and fermentation, resulting in a half-fermented tea that retains the fresh flavor of green tea and the mellow aftertaste of black tea.
+Wither the plucked leaves in the sun to activate enzymes.
+As water evaporates, the leaves become pliable.
+Oolong tea is unique for its simultaneous withering and fermentation, resulting in a half-fermented tea with the fresh flavor of green tea and the mellow aftertaste of black tea.

 Squeezing

-Enzymatic oxidation is initiated by placing withered leaves in a squeezing machine.
+Place withered leaves in a squeezing machine to start enzymatic oxidation.
 This step oxidizes the leaves, making them harder and changing their color to yellow.

 Stir Fixation

-The tea leaves are spread on the floor to cool down.
-During this process, the leaves become soft again, and their edges turn red.
-Experienced workers explain that this step helps release the tea’s essence gained during squeezing, akin to the leaves “working out.”
+Spread the tea leaves on the floor to cool down.
+The leaves soften again and their edges turn red.
+This step helps release the tea’s essence gained during squeezing.

 Rolling

-The softened leaves are shaped into small, wrinkled strips for storage or delivery.
-Different regions employ varying drying methods, with sunshine drying being common.
+Shape the softened leaves into small, wrinkled strips for storage or delivery.
+Different regions use various drying methods, with sunshine drying being common.
 Sunshine drying preserves the tea’s distinct flavor through spontaneous fermentation.

 Handmade vs. Machine-Made

-The tea industry in Fujian blends both modern and traditional techniques, with small workshops coexisting alongside large factories.
-For novice tea drinkers, there might not be a significant difference between hand and machine-made tea.
-However, some consumers still prefer handmade varieties.
-Ultimately, the way you drink and appreciate the tea can be just as important as the tea itself.
+The tea industry in Fujian uses both modern and traditional techniques.
+Small workshops and large factories coexist.
+Novice tea drinkers might not notice a significant difference between hand and machine-made tea, but some consumers prefer handmade varieties.
+The way you drink and appreciate the tea can be as important as the tea itself.

 YOU MIGHT ALSO LIKE